szvsw/ParallelFDTD/README.md

 ## Installing Voxelizer manually

+Clone the Voxelizer library from https://github.com/AaltoRSE/Voxelizer.git.
+Follow the installation instructions found there.

 Depending on the GPU card you have, add the CUDA compute capabilities to the compilation flags of the CMakeLists.txt file.
 An example for 6.1 compute capability:
 ```
 set( CUDA_NVCC_FLAGS_RELEASE ${CUDA_NVCC_FLAGS_RELEASE};